renuka1217/k8sforbeginners/k8s/docs/aks/aks-intro-setup.md

 2. **Retrieve AKS Cluster Credentials**:
    Use the `az aks get-credentials` command to configure access to your cluster:
+   Replace the resource group name with the correct name.

    ```bash
    az aks get-credentials \
        --resource-group Regroup_3etcnCVxcbW6UKd52_7oNl \